Azure/Azure-Sentinel/Playbooks/AS-Incident-Spiderfoot-Scan/README.md

 ![Spiderfoot_Deploy_4](Images/Spiderfoot_Deploy_4.png)

-When prompted, enter your credemtials, then click the "**Save**" button in the "**Edit API connection**"" window.
+When prompted, enter your credentials, then click the "**Save**" button in the "**Edit API connection**" window.
 This tab can be closed now.

 Returning to the deployments page, to view the deployed Logic App, click the resource that corresponds to it.